-Meg Houston Maker is an award-winning wine, food, and culture writer.
+Meg Houston Maker, its founder, is an award-winning food, wine, and culture writer.
 She travels extensively across the globe to meet and taste with producers, hear their stories, and see first-hand what links them to their land.

-Her freelance writing and wine reviews appear in many consumer and trade publications, including Snooth, Serious Eats, eBay, Palate Press, Edible Communities, Beverage Media, and Alimentum: The Literature of Food.
-Also an exacting wine editor, she has guided the launch of three wine publications and mentored scores of writers, seasoned and new.
+She is a contributing editor and monthly columnist for America’s best-read wine trade magazine, The Tasting Panel, and for farm-to-table consumer quarterly The Clever Root.
+Her freelance writing and reviews appear in consumer and trade publications, including Snooth, Serious Eats, Palate Press, Edible Communities, Nomacorc, and Alimentum: The Literature of Food.
+Also an exacting editor, she has guided the launch of three wine publications and mentored scores of writers, seasoned and new.

 A Certified Specialist of Wine, she is also active in the Wine Scholar Guild, the Society of Wine Educators, the Guild of Sommeliers, and the James Beard Foundation.
 She worked as consumer marketing director for Randall Grahm at Bonny Doon Vineyard, and currently serves as a verified sensory panelist for VineSleuth/Wine4.me.

 Meg earned a bachelor’s degree summa cum laude and Phi Beta Kappa in Visual Studies, and a master’s degree in Liberal Studies/Creative Writing, both from Dartmouth College.
 In 2011 her book-length creative nonfiction manuscript won the Thesis Excellence Award for Creative Writing.
 You can find additional work her author website, megmaker.com.